DJ Muggs: Further solo projects and return of Cypress Hill (2005–2010)

-Cross My Heart Hope To Die
+Cross My Heart Hope to Die

-Muggs returned to the trip hop genre by teaming up with vocalist Brevi, fellow producer Andrew Kline (from the hardcore punk band Strife) and Sean Bonner, who served as a curator, hacker and creative technologist of the project.
+Muggerud returned to the trip hop genre by teaming up with vocalist Brevi, fellow producer Andrew Kline (from the hardcore punk band Strife) and Sean Bonner, who served as a curator, hacker and creative technologist of the project.
 CMHHTD released their debut four-track self-titled extended play on April 2, 2013, and it was promoted by three music videos "Wild Side", "Miracles" and "Roller Coasting".
 On July 29, 2014, the band released their second extended play, Vita E Morte, it was supported by two music videos "Two Shots" and "Tears Of God".
 Both EPs were released via Alpha Pup Records and also were released later as Cross My Heart Hope To Die eight-track album.